deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 Our conclusion on storing large sets in Redis is twofold:

-1. Flat keys, sets, and hashes have very comparable performance and memory usage when low sharding is used.
+1. Flat keys, sets, and hashes have very comparable performance and memory usage when low partitioning is used.

-   If the purpose is to enabled partitioning/clustering without much concern for overall memory usage, we recommend using `SET` with few shards (256 would typically be convenient): `SET` is conceptually a better match, and a lower number of keys is more practical for monitoring, and faster when restoring backups.
+   If the purpose is to enabled partitioning/clustering without much concern for overall memory usage, we recommend using `SET` with few partitions (256 would typically be convenient): `SET` is conceptually a better match, and a lower number of keys is more practical for monitoring, and faster when restoring backups.

-2. Ziplists create a sweet spot for `HASH` (intlists create another for `SET`, which we have not explored here).
+2. Ziplists create a sweet spot for `HASH` ("intlists" create another for `SET`, which we have not explored here).
 It can be a technique worth exploring when memory usage is critical, for huge datasets when the unit datum is of a similar order of magnitude as the key size — and importantly, where the size